 Your Essential Guide To Implementing Paperless Accounts Payable

-You’ve probably heard or read about all the benefits of having a paperless accounts payable system.
-But there’s so much paper in AP right now that going paperless can seem like an impossible goal.
-Paper invoices, paper approvals, paper records, paper checks – it just goes on and on.
+You’ve probably heard or read about the benefits of having a paperless invoice processing system.
+But there’s so much paper in the accounts payable (AP) department right now that going paperless can seem like an impossible goal.
+Paper invoices, paper approvals, paper records, paper checks—the list just goes on and on.

-Creating a paperless accounts payable process is always a challenge, but it’s a challenge worth taking on.
-Going paperless in the accounts payable department has advantages across the board (which you can read about below) and it saves your company time, storage space, and money is just one small part of that.
-The closer you can get to a completely paperless process, the better it is for your company.
+Creating paperless accounts payable processing is always a challenge, but it’s a challenge worth taking on.
+Going paperless in the accounts payable department has advantages not just for AP but for the entire company.
+Saving time, storage space, and money is just one small part of that.
+The closer you can get to a paperless AP department, the better it is for your company.

 It might not be practical for your company to get rid of paper entirely.
 However, you can still get many of the benefits of paperless invoice processing by reducing paper.
 One of the first steps toward this goal is digitizing your accounts payable process.
-You’ll need to take stock of your current process, figure out your paperless goals, get everyone who’s involved on-board with automation, and finally begin implementing your vision for a paperless accounts payable department.
+You’ll need to take stock of your current process, figure out your paperless goals, get everyone who’s involved on board with automation, and finally begin implementing your vision for a paperless accounts payable department.
 Keep reading to learn more about exactly how that can happen in your company.

 Going digital and automating your invoice process is one of the first steps toward paperless processing.
 It’s also going to give your company one of the big benefits that comes with paperless AP.
 If your company is manually processing invoices, then you’re spending an average of $14.93 more per invoice than a company with fully automated accounts payable processing.
 The big difference lies in labor costs and how much manual attention the invoice needs.
 More time spent handling paper means more money spent processing each invoice.
-But when you digitize invoices and use an automated, paperless accounts payable process you save money.
+But when you digitize invoices and use automated, paperless accounts payable processing you save money.

 Storing paper records can get pretty expensive.
-If you’re storing records on-site, then you’re losing space you could use for something else.
-Plus you’re paying to maintain that space.
-But if you choose off-site storage, those charges can add up as well.
-Not only is there a fee per month, but you’ll also have to deal with transportation costs, miscellaneous fees, and an additional charge if you want documents destroyed.
-Digital document storage providers also charge a per-month fee, but it’s much easier to use and there are no hidden fees for transportation, accessibility, and things like that.
+If you’re storing records on-site, then you’re losing space you could use for something else and you’re paying to maintain that space.
+If you choose off-site storage, those charges can add up as well.
+Not only is there a fee per month, but you’ll also have to deal with transportation costs, miscellaneous fees, and an additional charge if you want the storage company to destroy any old documents.

 If you’re storing paper records on-site and have a fantastic filing system, then accessing a specific file won’t be too hard.
-But most companies store at least part of their records off-site or have so many files that it’s hard to find what you’re looking for.
-And on top of that, if you’re not sure exactly which file you need, digging through all your past records is a nightmare.
+But most companies store at least part of their records off-site and/or have so many files that it’s hard to find what you’re looking for.
+On top of that, if you’re not sure exactly which file you need, digging through all your records is a nightmare.
 Wouldn’t it be easier to find information using a search engine that’s built into your digital document storage system?

 Lost and Stolen Files

 Accounts payable departments deal with so much paper that it’s easy to lose invoices in the shuffle.
 Misplaced or lost invoices can lead to unpaid orders, late fees, and issues with audits.
 As if that wasn’t enough to worry about, the accounts payable department handles so much financial information that they’re a target for fraud and theft.
 With a paper system, it’s easy to steal files and hard to notice that they’re gone.
 It’s also more difficult to enforce controls designed to prevent fraud.
 Tracking files and enforcing policy is much easier with paperless accounts payable processing.

 Paperless accounts payable software lets your accounts payable department track invoices and easily access information anytime during or after the approval process.
 At any given moment, real-time information for every single invoice in the system is right at your fingertips.
 If you’re digitizing paper records with highly accurate image capture and indexing like NextProcess offers, you can even run searches on the document text and metadata.
 There really isn’t a way to do something similar with a paper-based system.

 Another big reason for businesses to go paperless is the positive environmental impact.
-The process for making paper includes cutting down trees and putting carbon dioxide into the atmosphere.
-Plus, a good percentage of the paper we use in accounts payable processing just ends up in the trash.
+Creating paper requires cutting down trees and the paper-making process puts carbon dioxide into the atmosphere.
+Plus, most of the paper we use in accounts payable processing eventually ends up in the trash.
 In contrast, paperless AP processing helps your company meet “green” business goals.

 Take Stock of AP and Start Planning

-There are also 5 questions you should ask before moving forward with accounts payable automation.
+There are also 5 topics your company should discuss before moving forward with accounts payable automation.
 Sit down with the AP managers, CFO, and others involved in the decision and talk these issues over.
 You need to come to an agreement about your goals for automation and find out who’s on board.
-Then you’ll need to work together to figure out how AP employees will use the extra time, how much money you’ll save with automation, and how much it will cost.
+Then you’ll need to work together to figure out how AP employees will use their extra time after automating, how much money you’ll save with automation, and how much implementing digitization will cost.
 You’ll also want to discuss what type of accounts payable automation system you’ll use.

-Often, the people involved in making financial decisions are the biggest obstacle to implementing a paperless accounts payable processing.
-Change doesn’t always sit well with people and resistance can come from within the accounts payable department, upper management, or IT.
+Often, the people involved in making financial decisions are the biggest obstacle to implementing paperless accounts payable processing.
+Change doesn’t always sit well, and resistance can come from within the accounts payable department, upper management, or IT.
 In each case, you’ll need to address their concerns before moving forward.

-Within accounts payable, people will want to know how this will change their jobs and whether or not it will lead to layoffs.
-Management will want proof that overhauling the accounting department will be cost-effective and also improve business processes.
-IT will need to know how implementing a new AP system will affect resources, compatibility, and security.
-It’s important to understand everyone’s concerns and explain why automating accounts payable will be good for all the departments involved and the company as a whole.
+Within the AP department, people will want to know how this will change their jobs and whether it will lead to layoffs.
+Management will want proof that overhauling the accounting department will be cost-effective and improve business processes.
+IT will need to know how implementing new AP processing automation software will affect resources, compatibility, and security.
+It’s important to understand everyone’s concerns and explain why automating accounts payable will be good for all the departments involved and the whole company.